New York City II

 (1814 - 1815), Manhattan

-Located near Jefferson Park at the end of East 110th Street.
+Located near Jefferson Park at the end of East 110th Street, in the Spanish Harlem area.

-Benson's Point Redoubt (1814) was located south of here at the end of East 104th Street, at the pedestrian bridge to Ward's Island.
+Benson's Point Redoubt (1814 - 1815) (with supporting earthworks and a detached battery on a nearby hill) was located south of here at the end of East 104th Street, near the mouth of Harlem Creek, at the site of the present pedestrian bridge to Ward's Island.

 Fort Marcy

-Built somewhere in Manhattan during the Mexican-American War.
-Probably only a recruitment station or encampment.
+Located somewhere in Manhattan during the Mexican-American War.
+Probably only a recruitment station.

 Camp Riker